Erik2333/Resume_ErikBerglund/README.md

 <h1> Personal Project </h1>

 <h2> Pay to Win. </h2>
-    <p> A Multiplayer shooter that is a parody of the pay to win trend that happening in the game industry and manipulative tactics it uses to keep people playing. </p>
+    <p> A Multiplayer shooter that is a parody of the trend that happening in the game industry and manipulative tactics it uses to keep people playing. </p>
     <p> Development: 2025 april - paused. </p>
     <p> Engine: Unreal </p>
     <p> Genré: Action shotter, PvP multiplayer. </p>